trisulnsm/dinodoc/trisuldocs/docs/ipdr/intro.md

 #### Parameters to be collected

 - Customer information obtained during customer acquisition.
-- user id
+- User id
-- start time of flow
+- Start time of flow
-- end time of flow
+- End time of flow
-- source ip address
+- Source ip address
 - NAT source IPv4 or IPv6 address (if NAT is used)
-- source port
+- Source port
 - NAT source port (if NAT is used)
 - Destination IPv4 of IPv6 address
 - Destination Port